5 minute read

 For more on how journaling for example helps read How journaling combats gaslighting & frees you from narcissistic abuse.

-Learning to love yourself after narcissistic abuse can be tough, but it is impossible.
+Learning to love yourself after narcissistic abuse can be tough, but it is completely possible.
 Rewire your thought processes, and how you care for yourself as part of your new daily routine.
 The love you give yourself will go miles in healing your wounds.
 Doing so is also an investment in making sure you don’t find yourself in another narcissistic abusive relationship.